wp-plugins/spam-free-wordpress/readme.txt

 It is my goal for Spam Free WordPress to help WordPress become the world's first and only comment spam free blogging platform.

+See the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage for updates, and to read comments related to the plugin.

 = Spam Free WordPress Features =

 1. Automatically blocks 100% of automated comment spam